 It falls on 2 December and marks the UAE's formal nationalisation and the start of the federal unification of the emirates in 1971.

-Commemoration Day falls on 1 December.
+The UAE marks its Commemoration Day on 30 November.
 It recognises the sacrifices and dedication of the sons of the nation, who have given their lives in the UAE and abroad in the field of civil, military and humanitarian service.
 The Public holiday for Commemoration Day is on 1 December as per UAE's Cabinet decision for the national holidays in public and private sectors in 2019-2020.

 Other public holidays are: